metabase/metabase/docs/operations-guide/changing-session-expiration.md

 ### Using Session cookies

-Metabase also support using [session cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Session_cookies), which mean users will stay authenticated until they close their browser window.
+Metabase also supports using [session cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Session_cookies), which mean users will stay authenticated until they close their browser window.
 Once they close their browser window, next time they visit Metabase they'll have to log in again.
-Session expiration still applies, so even if you leave your browser window open forever you'll still be required to re-authenticate after two weeks or whatever session expiration you've configured.
+Session expiration still applies, so even if you leave your browser window open forever, you'll still be required to re-authenticate after two weeks or whatever session expiration you've configured.

 You can tell Metabase to use session cookies with the environment variable or Java system property `MB_SESSION_COOKIES`: